Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 These dogs are blessed with an oily, rough double coat and substantial webbed feet.
 Charles Darwin claims: "English otterhounds are said to have webbed feet: a friend examined for me the feet of two, in comparison with the feet of some harriers and bloodhounds; he found the skin variable in extent in all, but more developed in the otterhounds than in others."

-It is also said that these dogs have a powerful nose capable of tracking scent in the mud and water for an extended period of time.
+It is also said that these dogs have a powerful nose capable of tracking scents in the mud and water for an extended period of time.

 These large snuggle bugs originate in Canada and were bred to help fishers in the icy winter waters of Newfoundland, Canada.
 Here, they were often used to pull fishnets and haul carts and other equipment.